Chart Color Schemes

 Population

-Population growth drivers in Hillcrest are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Hillcrest are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-As of November 2025, the estimated population of the suburb of Hillcrest (SA) is around 3,951.
-This reflects an increase of 292 people since the 2021 Census, which reported a population of 3,659 people.
-The change is inferred from AreaSearch's estimate of the resident population at 3,916 as of June 2024, based on examination of the latest ERP data release by the ABS, and an additional 67 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,435 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Hillcrest's growth rate of 8.0% since the 2021 census exceeded both the state (7.1%) and metropolitan area figures, marking it as a growth leader in the region.
-Overseas migration contributed approximately 74.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, the Hillcrest (SA) statistical area (Lv2)'s population is estimated at around 4061 as of November 2025.
+This reflects an increase of 402 people (11.0%) since the 2021 Census, which reported a population of 3659 people.
+The change is inferred from the resident population of 3858, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 67 validated new addresses since the Census date.
+This level of population equates to a density ratio of 3531 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+The Hillcrest (SA) (SA2)'s 11.0% growth since the 2021 census exceeded the state's 8.7%, along with the metropolitan area, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 74.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections are adopted, based on 2021 data and adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Considering projected demographic shifts, a population increase just below the median is expected for Hillcrest by 2041, with an aggregate SA2-level projection indicating an increase of 495 persons over the 17-year period, reflecting an overall increase of 9.7%.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category, released in 2023 and based on 2021 data, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Considering the projected demographic shifts, a population increase just below the median of statistical areas across the nation is expected for the Hillcrest (SA) (SA2), with an expected increase of 486 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 6.5% in total over the 17 years.

 Frequently Asked Questions - Population